jonah555/fantasy-hooplab/README.md

     📱 On the Mobile App
     The mobile app does not easily display the ID.
 You will need to use a desktop or mobile web browser to access the full URL and find the ID.

-5. Copy and paste league ID in the Home Page to use Fantasy HoopLab, make sure the league is set to public if you do not have a subscribtion.
+5. Copy and paste league ID in the Home Page to use Fantasy HoopLab, make sure the league is set to public if you are using the free version.

 ### 4. Analysis